 Above: The breakfast room overlooks the dining room and has built-in Shaker-style cabinets that serve as a visual extension of the kitchen.
 Vintage George Nelson steel frame chairs sit around a round oak dining table, a family heirloom the clients brought with them from Memphis.

-Above: With her background as a painter and props stylist, Mullholland likes to use color to train the eye to focus on specific areas of the room without being overwhelmed.
-"I love colored walls in a small room or a painted wood floor to make a jewel box out of a living space," she says.
-"In larger rooms, I tend to use color primarily in the accessories and textiles, like the emerald green curtains in the dining room."
+Above: With her background as a painter and props stylist, Mulholland likes to use color to train the eye to focus on specific areas of the room without being overwhelmed.
+“I love colored walls in a small room or a painted wood floor to make a jewel box out of a living space,” she says.
+“In larger rooms, I tend to use color primarily in the accessories and textiles, like the emerald green curtains in the dining room.”
 The Amba Organic Green Curtains are from Premier and the Farm Table is from Nicky Kehoe.
 The designer spotted a larger version of the brass chandelier at the Black Cat restaurant on Sunset Boulevard and commissioned the designer, Gary Chapman, to scale down his design for the proportions of the room.

 Above: “I love emerald green in interiors,” Muholland says.
 “I feel like it’s the next indigo and jump at the chance to use it.
 It’s a difficult color to combine with, but I thought that the white walls and neutral woods in this room would make a fitting backdrop for dramatic color.”

 Above: The emerald curtains in the dining room create an impact in the large open living room as well.

 Above: Midcentury Danish armchairs and nesting tables are arranged in front of the fireplace; a Stanley Moore painting that Mulholland found at an estate sale hangs above the mantel.